enginyoyen/ansible-best-practises/README.md

         requirements.yml      # All the infromation about the roles external              # All the roles that are in git or ansible galaxy
                               # This directory is in ignored by git and all the roles in the
-                              # requirements.yml will be downloaded into this directory
+                              # requirements.yml file will be downloaded into this directory
         internal              # All the roles that are not public

-##TL;DR
-* Do not keep external roles in your repository, use ansible-galaxy
-* Do not use pre_task, task or post_tasks in your play, use roles to reuse the code
-* Keep all your variables in one place, if possible
-* Do not use variables in your play
-* Use variables in the roles instead of hardcoding
-* Keep the names consistent between groups, plays, variables, and roles
-* Different environments(development,test,production) must be close as possible, if not equal
-* Use tags in your play

-##1.
+##2.
 How to Manage Roles
 It is a bad habit to keep the copy of roles, that are developed by other developers, in your git repository.
 Therefore, you can use ansible-galaxy for installing the roles you need, at the location you need, by simply defining them in the requirements.yml:

 ```